franciscop/uwork/README.md

 ### Security

-I don't really know too much about security, but to be on the safe side treat this as if it was using `eval()` internally or dig into the code and edit this document if you know more than me.
+Treat this as if it was using `eval()` internally or dig into the code and edit this document if you know more than me.

-What this means is that don't build anything dynamically (from the previous limitations is quite difficult anyway), just rely on this for math or CPU-intensive processes.
+Don't build anything dynamically (from the previous limitations is quite difficult anyway), just rely on this for math or CPU-intensive processes.
+Clean and validate your arguments.

 ### Native workers